Jansbury/Pikaday/README.md

 * `showWeekNumber` show the ISO week number at the head of the row (default `false`)
 * `isRTL` reverse the calendar for right-to-left languages
 * `i18n` language defaults for month and weekday names (see internationalization below)
+* `monthLabel` replace the label that shows the currently selected month with a static string label
+* `yearLabel` replace the label that shows the currently selected year with a static string label
+* `twoDigitOutput` always output two-digit numbers for year and month ("02" instead of "2")
+* `fourDigitOutputLastYear` outputs the last selectable year number with all four digits regardless of the twoDigitOutput settings
 * `yearSuffix` additional text to append to the year in the title
 * `showMonthAfterYear` render the month after year in the title (default `false`)
 * `showDaysInNextAndPreviousMonths` render days of the calendar grid that fall in the next or previous months to the current month instead of rendering an empty table cell (default: false)